Adrevland/Black-jack/README.md

 # Black-jack

-Made the card game Blackjack in terminal window project made in programming 1 classes when starting to learn C++ and basic programming
+The card game Blackjack in terminal window. project made in programming 1 classes when starting to learn basic programming